gvbarroso/gvbarroso.github.io/index.md

 <br><br>

 ## Life outside academia
-Truth be told, these days life outside academia essentially means chess.
+Truth be told, these days life outside academia essentially means Chess.
 What started out as a little pandemic project quickly gained momentum and I am even coming back to the "competitive" scene.
 My long-term goal is to get the title of FIDE master, but that should take a good number of years and whether I can keep a decent study routine of the game remains to be seen.
-In the meantime, I play blitz and rapid on [Lichess](lichess.org) under the nickname "QuebelezaFirula", a Brazilian Portuguese wordplay with the name of the French-Iranian genius Alireza Firouzja.
+In the meantime, you cand find me playing blitz and rapid on [Lichess](lichess.org) under the nickname "QuebelezaFirula", a Brazilian Portuguese wordplay with the name of the French-Iranian genius Alireza Firouzja.
 <br><br>
 Other than that, I do enjoy working out, playing tennis, football and of course, hiking (the latter like ~98% of academics).
 And if chess would not be  nerdy enough, you can add playing poker and Magic:the Gathering to the list of games as well.
 <br>
 Next on the bucket list is learning how to play an instrument.
-At 16, I tried the bass, but life got in the way...
+At 16, I tried the bass, but life got in the way at the time...
+<br><br>
+PS: the draft of my memoir is already 10 pages long!

 [phd]: https://macau.uni-kiel.de/servlets/MCRFileNodeServlet/dissertation_derivate_00008280/Diss_GVB_Thesis.pdf
 [ismc]: https://github.com/gvbarroso/iSMC